IrekRomaniuk/st2_utils/README.md

 - /api/v1/webhooks/netpro - webhook
 - st2_utils.cmd - Run command on remote Linux (parallel ssh)
-- st2_utils.chain_cmd2file - Action chain to run command on remote Linux and write output to file (output will have "succeeded" and "failed" IPs based on json result)
+- st2_utils.chain_cmd2file - Action chain to run command on remote Linux and write output to file (output will have "succeeded" and "failed" IPs based on JSON result)
 ```
 "result": {
             "1.1.1.1": {